Chinese-Style Beef Cooked in a Cauldron over an Open Fire

 15. Step 15:

-When serving, invite everyone to sprinkle the meat with finely chopped green onions or other herbs.
+When serving, invite everyone to sprinkle their meat with finely chopped green onion or other fresh herbs.

-The finished dish can be peppered with allspice or ground chili to taste.
+• Finish the dish with a little allspice or ground chili to taste.
+Enjoy!

 • Onion - 41 kcal/100g